JosieHong/SiamPolar/README.md

-# Asymmetric SiamPolar: Single Shot Video Object Segmentation with Polar Representation
+# SiamPolar: Video Object Segmentation with Polar Representation

 This is an implement of Asymmetric SiamPolarMask on [mmdetection](https://github.com/open-mmlab/mmdetection).